What You Should Never Say When Shopping At A Furniture Store

 It can be very disappointing when you go to a furniture store or browse its offerings online and realize that you aren't seeing anything that fulfills your vision.
 Finding pieces that match your existing living space can be especially difficult if you happen to have walls that feature unique wallpaper patterns or are a color that doesn't necessarily match with any of the options you see in stock within your budget.

 The good news is that many pieces of furniture are available in neutral colors, which could be much less liable to clash with your home's other interior design elements as they go in and out of fashion.
-Likewise, it may also be far more affordable to change your wall colors or add removable wall decals from time to time.
-DIY paint jobs and temporary decals and wallpaper designs may cost you anywhere from $10 to $400.
-So, it could prove more affordable to change a room's color to fit a piece of furniture you can afford than to limit your search to whatever will look good with the living space as it stands.
-By settling on the furniture as a one-time purchase, you'll also spend less money on making changes to the space over time.
+Likewise, it may also be far more affordable to change your wall colors or add removable wall decals.
+DIY paint jobs and temporary decals and wallpaper designs can cost you anywhere from $10 to $400, meaning it could be more affordable to change a room's color to fit a piece of furniture rather than limit your search to whatever will look good with the living space as it currently stands.
+By settling on furniture as a one-time purchase, you'll also spend less money on making changes to your space over time.

-If you're worried that the furniture you choose will be just too plain, another budget-friendly solution is buying some colorful pillows or throw blankets to help stylize your new item.
+If you're worried that the furniture you choose will be too plain, another budget-friendly solution is buying colorful pillows or throw blankets to help stylize your new neutral item.

 Do you think this will fit in my living room?

-Unfortunately, outcomes like this are quite common: According to Senna Labs, industry analysis finds bulkier purchases can make up over 30% of customer returns.
-But with the right strategies, you don't have to be part of this particular statistic.
-Instead of wasting hundreds or thousands of dollars on furniture that won't fit, just be sure to measure the space where you're looking to add furniture.
+Unfortunately, outcomes like this are quite common: According to Senna Labs, industry analysis finds bulkier purchases make up over 30% of customer returns.
+But with the right strategies, you don't have to be part of this statistic.
+Instead of wasting hundreds, or even thousands, of dollars on furniture that won't fit, be sure to measure your space where you're looking to add furniture — before you go shopping.

-If you're shopping online, be sure to pay attention to the measurements of every piece or set you're considering so you can have an idea of exactly how much space they'll need in order to fit neatly into the desired room.
-Eliminating any spatial ambiguity before pulling the trigger on a purchase could save you immense time, money, and frustration.
+If you're shopping online, be sure to pay attention to the measurements of every piece you're considering so that you have an idea of exactly how much space it will need in order to fit.
+Eliminating any spatial ambiguity before pulling the trigger on a purchase can save you immense time, money, and frustration.

 Should I just buy a furniture set?

-Let's say that you like a couch, but don't have quite enough in your budget to purchase the other pieces necessary to complete the set.
-Instead of passing on the item you want simply because you can't afford the matching piece, you could consider buying the couch and using the original loveseat, ottoman, throw pillows, or other accoutrements as inspiration as you seek out more affordable pairings elsewhere.
 Thrifting can save shoppers a surprising amount of money, and outlets like Goodwill and websites such as Facebook Marketplace and eBay often stock a wide array of reliable furnishings at a fraction of the price you'll find them new.
-Imagine avoiding spending $1,600 on a complete bedroom set by opting for a $200 wooden bedframe and amassing the rest via the secondhand market.
-As an added bonus: Going through the effort of hunting down furniture pairings yourself gives you the opportunity to create a living space that is uniquely your own and leaves you with a broader range of options for replacement should an individual piece break or your tastes change.
+Imagine avoiding spending thousands on a complete bedroom set by opting for a $200 wooden bedframe and amassing the rest via the secondhand market.
+As an added bonus: Going through the effort of hunting down matching furniture gives you the opportunity to create a living space that is uniquely your own and leaves you with a broader range of options for replacements should an individual piece break or your tastes change.

 What should I do about financing?

 Furniture can be a major purchase for many, so financing options are an important consideration.
-Shopping for loans can hurt your credit score regardless of what you're buying, and it's essential to know exactly what you're looking to spend and how much you'd need to borrow before you go in to make a purchase.
+Shopping for loans can hurt your credit score, regardless of what you're buying, so it's essential to know exactly what you're looking to spend and how much you might need to borrow before you go in to make a purchase.

 There are many options for "buy now, pay later" services out there through companies like Klarna, Affirm, and Zip.
-Depending on the furniture company, you may even be able to sign financing paperwork directly in the store.
-Whatever you choose to do, be sure to understand exactly what you are able to borrow, how much you will be paying back, what the interest is, and any added costs.
+Depending on the furniture company, you may even be able to sign financing paperwork directly with the store.
+Whatever you choose to do, be sure to understand exactly what you are able to borrow, how much you will be paying back, what the interest rate is, and any additional costs.
 For example, Klarna charges a service fee of between 75 cents and $3, and you're expected to make a partial payment at the time of purchase.
-Sales representatives may even try to convince you to finance a piece if it means they can close a deal or earn the store more interest.
-So, walking in with full awareness of your options could help you skirt potential traps designed to get you to pay more.
+Sales representatives may even try to convince you to finance a piece if it means they can close a deal or earn the store more money in interest long term.
+So walking in with full awareness of your options can help you skirt potential traps that will cost you more.

-If your credit score prevents you from financing — or you simply find you can't afford the interest or monthly payments — you could also establish your own "payment plan" by incrementally setting aside money in your budget until you have enough to buy the item with cash instead.
-You might not get your furniture as quickly, but you'll be fully off the hook once it's paid for.
+If your credit score prevents you from financing — or you simply find you can't afford the interest or monthly payments involved — you could also establish your own payment plan by incrementally setting aside money in your budget until you have enough to buy an item outright instead.
+You might not get your furniture as quickly, but you'll be able to avoid any long-term financial burdens.

 It's not very practical, but...

-If you're the parent of a curious or hyperactive young child — or even have a pet with a tendency to run around indoors — then childproofing the home is absolutely necessary.
-That can sometimes mean missing out on an interesting furniture purchase if the potential risks of keeping it in your home are too high.
-If you're not ready to give up on the item, you could also ask a sales representative about their recommendations for how to childproof it.
+If you're the parent of a hyperactive child — or even have a pet with a tendency to run around indoors — then adjusting your space might be necessary.
+This can sometimes mean missing out on an interesting furniture purchase if the risks of keeping it in your home are too high.
 Additionally, it might be a good idea to consider insuring your furniture or studying up on the details of your warranty in the event of damages.
-That way, should you need to replace the item or have it fixed, that added expense might not come out of your pocket.
+That way, you won't face added expense if you need to replace the item or have it fixed.

 Should I just buy it online?

-There are perks to both shopping online and in stores, and the right option for you can depend heavily on your personal preference, budget, and time management.
-If you don't have the time to go to a store and already know the exact details of the furniture you want, you may be best served with an online purchase.
-However, more hands-on shoppers who want to be sure factors like the texture and color match what appears online may be better served handling things in person and transporting it themselves.
+There are different perks to shopping online compared to in stores, and the right option for you can depend heavily on personal preference, budget, and time management.
+If you don't have the time to go to a store — and already know the exact details of the furniture you want — you may be best served with an online purchase.
+However, more hands-on shoppers who want to be sure that things like texture and color match what appears online may be better served by shopping in person.

-If you would prefer to handle the logistics of the delivery process, you can use services like U-Haul or Enterprise to secure a truck or van.
+This might require you to handle the logistics of the delivery process yourself.
+In these cases, you can use services like U-Haul or Enterprise to secure a truck or van.
 Depending on the distance you're traveling, how long you'll need the truck, and the vehicle's size, you can expect self-delivery to cost anywhere from $20 to $700 per day.
 However, additional costs like gas and insurance could tack on even more to that bill.
-Depending on the store, your point of purchase may use its own trucks to bring your furniture to your home; ask in advance and you could even save money by taking advantage of a company's white glove service.
-Nest Bedding, for instance, will bring your order to the space where you want it set up, install it, and even dispose of the leftover packaging.
+Depending on the store, it may use its own trucks to bring furniture to your home so it's important to ask in advance if the company offers this service.
+Nest Bedding, for instance, will bring your order into the room you want, build/install the piece, and even dispose of any leftover packaging.

-If you're comfortable buying your furniture online, it still might cost you upwards of $500 for shipping, handling fees, and duty taxes where applicable.
-So, depending on your location and what you need to move, ordering online might not necessarily prove more affordable or convenient than picking a piece up yourself.
+If you're comfortable buying your furniture online, it still could cost you upwards of $500 for shipping, handling fees, and duty taxes where applicable.
+So, depending on your location and what you need to buy, ordering online might not necessarily prove more affordable or convenient than picking a piece up yourself.

 Recommended